seth586/guides/FreeNAS/freenas_2_bitcoin.md

 Save (Ctrl+O, ENTER) and exit (Ctrl+X)

 Some apps, like `lnd`, look for the config file in the bitcoin data directory.
 It is FreeBSD tradition to keep config files in `/usr/local/etc`.
 So lets make a hard link so the config file exists in both spots.
-Changing one will change the other, then start bitcoind:
+Changing one will change the other.
+Then start bitcoind and check sync progress:

 ```
 # ln /usr/local/etc/bitcoin.conf /var/db/bitcoin/bitcoin.conf